-First off, Cardio Cuts ingredients are amino acids, CLA, CoQ10, caffeine, raspberry ketones, citrus aurantium, guarana, vitamins and minerals.
+First off, Cardio Cuts is a pre-workout supplement.
+The ingredients are amino acids, CLA, CoQ10, caffeine, raspberry ketones, citrus aurantium, guarana, vitamins and minerals, among others.
 The product promotes weight-loss by boosting energy levels and accelerating fat burning.
 Mix one scoop with water and drink once or twice per day.
-One benefit is that you can put in a shaker and take on-the-go.
+One benefit is that you can put in a shaker and take it on-the-go.

 Cardio Cuts is made and distributed by NDS Nutrition, which has been around since 2002.
 The pre-workout is sold on the official website and through trusted retailers.
 We like the longevity of the company and that we found some positive customer comments, but read on…